TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/philosophy_directions.rst

 In this group will be experienced developers who are familiar with C++, C, C#, Java or any other language.
 But it also includes students of any kind, being serious about a professional IT carreer, but not yet there.

-Programming for the web may be new to them, and rather than following the lowest common denominator, they may just as well enter this new world the proper way, respecting the constitution of software design: modularity, thin interfaces, learning to balance loose coupling against internal cohesion.
+Programming for the web may be new to them, and rather than following the lowest common denominator, they may just as well enter this new world the proper way, respecting the constitution of software design: modularity and thin interfaces, learning to balance loose coupling against internal cohesion.

 The fact that it took so long to introduce something simple like a decent module mechanism into JavaScript is a telltale sign of severe underdevelopment in this area.
 In the vast pool of JavaScript developers there are many that are highly skilled and resourceful, and they have successfully circumvented this restriction by using functions as modules, keeping their local variables and functions alive artificially.
 But a language having modularisation so low on its priority list, is a less than ideal starting point for acquiring good manners in web application design.